Emergency Guest Substitute Teacher Program

 If you hold a PA Teaching certificate you should not apply for this program – please contact the district(s) directly to substitute.

 During training, you will learn techniques to deal with today's students and review effective teaching topics.
 Training is required.

 The TENTATIVE training schedule below may be modified based on applications and/or program needs.
-A minimum of eight applicants needed for training.
+A minimum of six applicants needed for training.
 Applicants will receive training information and details once scheduled into a session.
 Application deadline two weeks prior to training.

 Sessions are scheduled 8:30 am to 3:30 pm - lunch is provided both days

 Act 126 - Child Abuse Recognition and Reporting Act

 Effective January 2, 2013 all substitutes are required to attend training under Act 126 every five years.
 More information will be provided to applicants as they complete the application and training process.

 Click here for more information on the training requirements and objectives.